Do you take Credit Cards? How can I pay for my plans?

 Why do some stock plans cost more than others?

-Are CAD files available for your designs?
+Are digital files available for your designs?

-Some of our designs, particularly the more recent ones, have started from the ground up with CAD/CAM in mind, and even older designs can be reworked for CAM cutting.
+Some of our designs, particularly the more recent ones, have started from the ground up with CAD/CAM kits in mind, and even older designs can be reworked for CAM cutting.
 Extra fees and a signed contract will be required.
 In most cases, CAD files will only be made available to a reputable CAM capable company that is willing to sign a contract that will guarantee protection of our intellectual property rights.

 For information on any of our services, you can contact us at: